aarontburn/nexus-site/public/docs/API/Process.md

    ];
 }
 ```
 The `Settings` module keeps track of the bounds and the maximized state of the window on exit and restores it when the application is re-opened.
-However, these preferences do not need to be displayed to the user, and theese are considered an internal setting.
+However, these preferences do not need to be displayed to the user, and these are considered an internal setting.

 ### `[async] onSettingModified(modifiedSetting?: Setting<unknown>): Promise<void>`
 This function triggers when a setting that belongs to this module is modified.